microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 12. When prompted, change the password for the **jane.doe** Fabrikam Azure AD user account.

-    > **Note**: If you receive the message **We've seen that password too many times before.
-Choose something harder to guess**; you'll need to modify the password until it is unique enough to be accepted.
+    > **Note**: If you receive the message, "**We've seen that password too many times before.
+Choose something harder to guess**", you will need to modify the password until it is unique enough to be accepted.

 13. In the Azure portal, sign out from the Contoso Azure AD tenant and close the in private/incognito browser window.